 - Deciding to turn your will and your life over to the care of a higher power as you understand Him

 In addition to peer support through the recovery process, there are so many valuable skills and resources to be applied and practiced by the patient to maintain a sober lifestyle, especially with a busy schedule.
 Therefore, it is best not to wait.
 As soon as you realize that help is needed, understand that it is available.
-From benzodiazepine treatment to opioid addiction treatment, we have you covered.
+From benzodiazepine treatment to opioid addiction treatment, our Massachusetts rehab has you covered.